> Skip to content

 Memories of a Jewish Childhood, 1929-1939

-An eminent historian recounts the Nazi rise to power from his unique perspective as a young Jewish boy in Munich, living with Adolf Hitler as his neighbor.
+An eminent historian recounts the Nazi rise to power from his unique perspective as a Jewish boy growing up in Munich with Adolf Hitler as his neighbor.

-Edgar Feuchtwanger came from a prominent German-Jewish family--the only son of a respected editor and the nephew of a best-selling author, Lion Feuchtwanger.
-He was a carefree five-year-old, pampered by his parents and his nanny, when Adolf Hitler, the leader of the Nazi Party, moved into the building opposite theirs in Munich.
+Edgar Feuchtwanger came from a prominent German Jewish family: the only son of a respected editor, and the nephew of best-selling writer Lion Feuchtwanger.
+He was a carefree five-year-old, pampered by his parents and his nanny, when Adolf Hitler, the leader of the Nazi Party, moved into the building across the street in Munich.

-In 1933 the joy of this untroubled life was shattered.
+In 1933 his happy young life was shattered.
 Hitler had been named Chancellor.
-Edgar's parents, stripped of their rights as citizens, tried to protect him from increasingly degrading realities.
+Edgar’s parents, stripped of their rights as citizens, tried to protect him from increasingly degrading realities.
 In class, his teacher had him draw swastikas, and his schoolmates joined the Hitler Youth.

 • Published: 31 March 2020